 The shielded twisted pair type of cable is most frequently used in extremely cold climates, where the additional layer of outer covering makes it perfect for withstanding such temperatures or for shielding the interior components.

 It has an outer plastic covering containing an insulation layer made of PVC or Teflon and 2 parallel conductors each having a separate insulated protection cover.
 The coaxial cable transmits information in two modes: Baseband mode(dedicated cable bandwidth) and Broadband mode(cable bandwidth is split into separate ranges).
 Cable TVs and analog television networks widely use Coaxial cables.

 - Single cable failure can disrupt the entire network

-It uses the concept of reflection of light through a core made up of glass or plastic.
+It uses the concept of refraction of light through a core made up of glass or plastic.
 The core is surrounded by a less dense glass or plastic covering called the cladding.
-It is used for transmission of large volumes of data.
+It is used for the transmission of large volumes of data.

 The cable can be unidirectional or bidirectional.
 The WDM (Wavelength Division Multiplexer) supports two modes, namely unidirectional and bidirectional mode.